The 20 Best Multicentric Reticulohistiocytosis Doctors in France

 Lyon, FR

-Olivier Harou practices in Lyon, France.
+Olivier Harou practices practicing medicine in Lyon, France.
 Mr. Harou is rated as an Advanced expert by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-His top areas of expertise are Multicentric Reticulohistiocytosis, Syringoma, Melanoma, and Tieche-Jadassohn Nevus.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Multicentric Reticulohistiocytosis, Syringoma, Lymphofollicular Hyperplasia, and Melanoma.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.